Amtrak Cascades Service Development Plan

 Find details on our Amtrak Cascades Service Development Plan, which will provide paths to improve the Amtrak Cascades service over the next 20 years.

-The Amtrak Cascades Preliminary SDP will provide a summary of possible alternatives to improve the Amtrak Cascades service over the next 20 years.
+The Amtrak Cascades Preliminary Service Development Plan provides a summary of possible alternatives to improve the Amtrak Cascades service in the Washington segment of the corridor over the next 20 years.
 It offers a blueprint for future capital improvements and service changes and is at the core of the Federal Railroad Administration (FRA) requirements for improving and expanding passenger rail service on the corridor.
-Preparing a SDP will improve our ability to compete for federal funds for future infrastructure and service improvements.
+Preparing a Preliminary SDP improves our ability to compete for federal funds for future infrastructure and service improvements.

 • Intercity passenger travel demand research to identify travel trends likely to affect ridership and develop future scenarios that reflect these trends.